 - Antibiotics if signs of infection are present.

-Permanent or temporary ingrown toenail surgery, involving removal of the offending nail edge, may be preformed under local anaesthetic.
+Permanent or temporary ingrown toenail surgery, involving removal of the offending nail edge, may be performed under local anesthetic.
 The podiatrist will explain all procedures and associated risks during your consultation.

 Other Nail Infections:

-Ingrown toenails should be seen to promptly by a podiatrist before pain and infection become too severe.
-Well Heeled Podiatry is experienced in both the conservative and surgical treatments of ingrown toe nails.
+Ingrown toenails should be seen promptly by a podiatrist before pain and infection become too severe.
+Well Heeled Podiatry is experienced in both the conservative and surgical treatments of ingrown toenails.

-They will explain the reason for your ingrown toenail and preventative strategies to reduce risks of recurrence, such as demonstrating appropriate nail cutting technique and footwear choices.
+They will explain the reason for your ingrown toenail and preventative strategies to reduce risks of recurrence, such as demonstrating appropriate nail cutting techniques and footwear choices.